braden-w/whispering-extension/README.md

+# ⚠️ Repository Merged

+**This repository has been merged into the [Whispering monorepo](https://github.com/braden-w/whispering) and is now archived.
+Please visit the monorepo for the latest updates and to contribute to the project.**

+---

 # Whispering Extension

 The Whispering Chrome extension is a powerful tool that enhances your voice-to-text experience on the web.
 It provides seamless access to the OpenAI Whisper API for voice transcription and adds a convenient recording button for Chat GPT.
 Streamline your online voice transcription workflow with this handy extension.